 Dallas Office – Located Near Highland Park in Dallas County TX

-Do you need an Attorney for family law issues in Dallas County who knows a thing or two about complex divorce issues, asset and property divisions, or international child custody?
-Jeff Anderson is a very respected member of the legal community and have received several awards individually for his contributions to family law cases in local courts.
-Our team of lawyers know Texas Family Law Code inside and out, and can help you in court no matter how seemingly simple or complicated your case is.
-Our office is conveniently located in Highland Park.
+When you hire Jeff Anderson, you are working with a respected member of the legal community, who has received several awards individually for his contributions to family law cases.
+He also has a team of attorneys who know the Texas Family Law Code inside and out, and can help you in court no matter how seemingly simple or complicated your case is.
+Get started by scheduling a consultation to discuss your case.
+We have offices conveniently located in Highland Park and Frisco.
 Call us today to schedule a consultation!

 5950 Sherry Ln #808